 includes registration in 1976 of First Variable Rate Fund for Government Income, Inc. (the initial mutual fund of the Calvert Investments group of funds) with the Securities and Exchange

 SEXUAL HARASSMENT AND ABUSE:Mr. DePaulo has represented plaintiffs successfullly in cases seeking damages for sexual abuse of

 students in the West Virginia school systems, including a claim of negligence in the against Philadelphia school officials for failing to disclose a former teacher's dismissal for sex abuse in communications with a subsequent employer within the West Virginia school system.

-PERSONAL INJURY LITIGATION: Mr. DePaulo settled a civil action against a drunk driver for injuries to a 23-year old single mother and infant child whose vehicle was struck in 2012 by a former City of Charles Town policeman, and prosecuted claims against the City police and Jefferson County Sheriff's Department for unlawfully attempting to shift blame for the motor vehicle accident to the injured 23-year old mother, and away from the former City policeman, whose whose alcohol level registered .23, nearly three times the legal limit.
+PERSONAL INJURY LITIGATION: Mr. DePaulo obtained $500,000 in a civil action against a drunk driver for injuries to a 23-year old single mother and infant child whose vehicle was struck in 2012 by a former City of Charles Town policeman, and prosecuted claims against the City police and Jefferson County Sheriff's Department for unlawfully attempting to shift blame for the motor vehicle accident to the injured 23-year old mother, and away from the former City policeman, whose whose alcohol level registered .23, nearly three times the legal limit.